doncandela/mgah/mgah.md

 - Computer languages other than Python such as C++.

-- Direct, low-level programming of GPUs in CUDA-C++  (as opposed to the use of GPU-aware Python packages like CuPy and PyTorch, which is covered).
+- Direct, low-level programming of GPUs in CUDA-C++  (as opposed to the use of GPU-aware Python packages like CuPy and PyTorch, which are briefly covered).

 - "Higher level" (than MPI) packages for using computer clusters such as Spark, Dask, Charm4Py/Charm++...).